franciscorafart/first-apex-project/README.md

-Application to send mass sms with AWS lambdas, SQS workers and the Twilio API.
+Application to send mass sms with AWS lambdas, SNS, SQS and the Twilio API.
 Built with APEX.

 1) Download the Files
 2) Install Apex (apex.run) and configure
-3)
+3) Create IAM Roles
+    TODO: specify roles and permissions
 4) Create Configuration files.
-5) Create corresponding IAM roles for each function in AWS
+5) Assign corresponding IAM roles for each function in AWS in function.json file
     a. consumer -> LambdaBasicExecution
     b. readDB -> LambdaBasicExecution, DynamoDB read permissions (scan in particular)
     c. send_sqs -> SQS send message